 The introduction of non-native species into Wales is strictly controlled under the Import of Live Fish Act 1980.
 The legislation is regularly reviewed to include any new species which may be considered to be injurious to native species.

-CHAPTER 9: SOCIAL, ECONOMIC AND RECREATIONAL IMPORTANCE OF ANGLING remote areas, should be recognised in the development and implementation of all Government policies.
+CHAPTER 9: SOCIAL, ECONOMIC AND RECREATIONAL IMPORTANCE OF ANGLING

 Economic benefit of angling/tourism